 A Pleasant Climate Year-Round

-It is no coincidence that Barcelona’s streets, squares and parks have such a vibrant and dynamic atmosphere.
+It is no coincidence that Barcelona’s streets, squares, and parks have such a vibrant and dynamic atmosphere.
 The fine weather allows locals and visitors alike to enjoy a pleasant stroll, the pavement cafés and restaurants, and life in the open air.
 Barcelona’s geographical location means it has a mild, typically Mediterranean climate.
 Although the weather can sometimes be unpredictable, the statistics prove that it is sunny most of the time.
 It is never extremely cold, not even in winter, and rainfall is scarce.

-La Rambla epitomises Barcelona.
+La Rambla epitomizes Barcelona.
 This gently sloping boulevard is fully wheelchair accessible and connects Plaça Catalunya with the sea.
 La Rambla is a constantly changing explosion of life and color whether day or night.
 It is always pulsating.

 One of Barcelona’s most popular night-time spectacles is the Montjuïc Magic Fountain.
 Against the backdrop of the Palau Nacional, the balletic display of water and light set to music is impressive.
 Admired by everyone, it is a true feast for the senses.